linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 The math works in the opposite direction for a company that loses money.
 Without knowing any of the specific numbers, we know that we will start with a negative ROIC because the numerator reflects a loss and that the adjustment will add positive ROIC as NOPAT is always revised up.
 As a result, the aggregate ROIC rises following the change.

 Let's look at Snowflake Inc., a cloud computing-based data warehousing company, to illustrate the point.
 In fiscal 2022, the company had NOPAT of negative \$704 million (see exhibit 22).
-A majority of the company's\$ 1.475 billion in SG&A expense can be deemed an intangible investment, so we know that the adjustment to NOPAT will have a significant effect.
-We estimate that adjusted NOPAT for 2022 is \$52 million.[67]
+A majority of the company's \$1.475 billion in SG&A expense can be deemed an intangible investment, so we know that the adjustment to NOPAT will have a significant effect.
+We estimate that adjusted NOPAT for 2022 is \$52 million.$^{67}$

 Exhibit 22: Impact of Capitalizing Intangibles on Snowflake's NOPAT, 2020-2022